AlexRobinson-/Redux-Helpers/readme.md

 ## createMetaReducer(metaName, reducer)
 Sometimes you may create reducers that only handle meta data in your app, this function can help clean that up a little bit.

 The function will ignore any actions that are missing the specific meta key.
-When an action comes through with the metaName, your reducer will be called with only the meta data.
+When an action comes through with the metaName, your reducer will be called with the params (state, metaData, action).

 ```js
 dispatch({